 “free text” is a type of value format for certain qualifiers, presented in the form of a descriptive text phrase or other specified format (as indicated in Annex I).
 See paragraph 85.

-“language-dependent free text” means the free text value of certain qualifiers, which may require translation for national, regional or international procedures.
+“language-dependent free text” means the free text value of certain qualifiers, which may require translation for international, national or regional procedures.
 See paragraph 87.

 For the purpose of this Standard, the word(s):